kitsu/blog/content/post/unemployment-project-02.md

 {{< /highlight >}}

-In particular I expect the union of two models containing `[Required]` attributes is a table requiring all attributes, which is the opposite of what I want.
+In particular I expect the union of two models containing `[Required]` properties is a table requiring all properties, which is the opposite of what I want.
 What I want is for the data to go through the appropriate model filter, but the actual DB to be more forgiving.
 I will probably need a custom validation layer, but I'll leave this until it becomes a problem.